Multipolar Acoustic Source Reconstruction from Sparse Far-Field Data using ALOHA: Numerical Experiments and Discussion

-For further analysis, PSNR, SSIM, and computational time are evaluated for $0$ to $100\%$ of measurements with and without additive white Gaussian noise.
-Table \ref{tbl:uni_reg_res} provides a quantitative performance comparison of the sparse reconstruction algorithms.
-The superiority of the proposed approach is substantiated in Fig. \ref{fig3} for both the noise-free and noisy measurement scenarios.
+For further analysis, PSNR, SSIM, and computational time are evaluated for measurements with and without noise.
+Table \ref{tbl:uni_reg_res} provides a quantitative performance comparison of the sparse reconstruction algorithms for $5\%$, $10\%$, $15\%$, and $30\%$ measurements.
+Fig. \ref{fig3} substantiates the superiority of the proposed approach for both noise-free (Fig. \ref{fig3a}) and noisy (Figs. \ref{fig3b}-\ref{fig3c}) scenarios.
 Since the target spectrum only consists of point sources, fewer measurements produce the speckle field in the background medium, which lowers the structural similarity.
 As a result, for measurements under $50\%$, the structural similarity of the sub-sampled reconstruction decreases as the number of measurements rises, but it begins to rise for measurements beyond $50\%$.
 Although the L1-CS method increases PSNR at higher sampling rates, the structural similarity is not improved since its SSIM is smaller than the sub-sampled input in some cases.
-In contrast, the proposed ALOHA-based approach produces excellent PNSR and SSIM results even with just $5\%$ measurements.
-Interestingly, with $100\%$ noisy measurements, all curves meet at the same point (i.e., maximum PSNR and SSIM); however, for sub-sampled noisy measurements, ALOHA not only recovers the lost signal but also lowers the noise (see PSNR and SSIM curves in Fig. \ref{fig3} (Bottom)).
+In contrast, the proposed ALOHA-based approach produces excellent PNSR and SSIM results even with $5\%$ of measurements.
+Interestingly, with $100\%$ noisy measurements, all curves meet at the same point (i.e., maximum PSNR and SSIM); however, for sub-sampled noisy measurements, ALOHA not only recovers the lost signal but also lowers the noise (see PSNR and SSIM curves in Fig. \ref{fig3b}).

-Another benefit of using ALOHA over the conventional sparse reconstruction approach L1-CS is its computational complexity.
-Fig. \ref{fig3} (right column) compares the walk-clock run-time of ALOHA with that of the L1-CS method.
-Once again, it is evident that the proposed Hankel matrix completion approach outperforms the conventional sparsity-promoting regularization approaches.
-The L1-CS method has a computational cost that is exponentially proportional to the number of measurements, whereas that for ALOHA is linear.
+The computational cost of ALOHA is also better than L1-CS in terms of walk-clock run-time (see Figs. \ref{fig3a}-\ref{fig3b} (right column)).
+The L1-CS method has a computational cost exponentially proportional to the number of measurements, whereas that for ALOHA is linear.
 This substantiates the robustness of the proposed approach.
+Finally, PSNR and SSIM versus SNR plots (Fig. \ref{fig3c}) for $15\%$ measurements show that the performance of ALOHA is directly proportional to the SNR.